paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 * What hinders development or value-generation?
 * What would you like to know about the system, but cannot currently find out?
 * What is hindering the team from delivering better value faster?

-## Download

-Visit the [downloads-page](/downloads#architecture-communication-canvas-acc) for downloading the ACC Canvas.